SpeedWaWhale/banksyd-testnet-docker/README.md

 # 📝 Prerequisites
 - Docker and Docker-Compose installed.
 - Follow the steps for the data folder
+- Change the moniker in the docker-compose.yaml file

 # 🚀 How to run
 `docker-compose up -d`